The Bankrate promise

 A cash-out refinance replaces your existing mortgage with a brand-new one that’s larger than your current outstanding balance.
 You can withdraw the difference between the two balances and use it to improve your home or consolidate debt.
 As with using a home equity loan or HELOC, you’ll risk losing your home if you can’t repay your new loan.

-However, it’s also important to know the risks of choosing such an alternative.
-Shop around with different options and compare the interest rates, repayment terms and trade-offs you’ll make with each one before proceeding.
+However, knowing the risks of choosing such an alternative is also important.
+Shop different options and compare the interest rates, repayment terms and trade offs you’ll make with each one to calculate how much you’ll actually save before proceeding.